dcassol/docsy_Rmarkdown/README.md

 This section may not be required if you install Hugo from {blogdown}, but required if you install Hugo from commandline.

-To build or update your site’s CSS resources, you also need PostCSS to create the final assets.
-If you need to install it, you must have a recent version of NodeJS installed on your machine so you can use npm, the Node package manager.
-By default npm installs tools under the directory where you run npm install:
+To build or update your site's CSS resources, you also need `PostCSS` to create the final assets.
+If you need to install it, you must have a recent version of `NodeJS` installed on your machine so you can use `npm`, the Node package manager.
+By default `npm` installs tools under the directory where you run `npm` install:

 ```bash
 sudo npm install -D autoprefixer